 “And what are they threatening to do to you if you don’t aid them?”

 “Tell Aberdine.
 And if that doesn’t work, tell a gossip rag.”

 I shook my head, my mounting anger rising to join hers.
 “How did they even discover the secret?”

 “Who else knows besides the viscount?”

-“Would she have mentioned it to anyone?
-Your father?
+“Would they have mentioned it to anyone?
 A maid?
+A valet?
 From everything I’ve learned, the person or people behind the notes has a dizzying amount of influence and reach.
 For all we know, one of your parents was already under their thumb and they were forced to betray you.”